 This course will support the students in the program by providing them with a more in-depth understanding of the cultures of the Indian and Tibetan populations with which they will be interacting.
 This course contains a service learning component, the bulk of which will be completed by participation in Lha Charitable Trust’s Mutual Learning Partner Program in Dharamsala, India.
 The course will provide opportunities to process the experiences through exploration of issues related to international group education, and experiential cultural exposure to Indian and Tibetan peoples in northern India.

 The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola advanced common curriculum courses.
-A deposit of $520 along with the on-line application are due on March 3.
-Participants selected for the program and those on the waiting list will be announced by March 6.
-The balance of $4,680 and a photocopy of the student’s visa are due by April 10.
-Students who do not produce a copy of the visa by April 10 will be removed from the program.
+A deposit of $520 along with the on-line application are due on February 24.
+Participants selected for the program and those on the waiting list will be announced by March 7.
+The balance of $4,680 is due by April 8.
 The deposit will be refunded to students not selected for the program.
 Checks should be made out to Loyola University New Orleans.

-All applicants for the program must provide a photocopy of their passport on February 24.
-Students accepted into the program must provide a photocopy of their visa for travel in India by April 10.
-The cost of the visa is $85 and is valid for six months from the date of issue.
-See https://indiavisa.travisaoutsourcing.com/.
+All program applicants must provide the Center for International Education (CIE) a photocopy of their passport on or before February 24.
+Students accepted into the program are responsible for obtaining a tourist visa which is valid for six months from the date of issue.
+Apply online: https://indianvisaonline.gov.in/visa/tvoa.html.